-- 4. The Board would like to recommend to the County the following: - (1) That the District's watershed (i.e., all lands sloping into the District unter source) be designated "eonservation" on an interim basis, until su time that the State Water Resources Board completes a study of the watersh and determines the exact location of the watershed as well as the syst capacity.
-(A request for technical assistance has been submitted by t Falcon-Cove Peach Water Supply District.)
+- 4. The Board would like to recommend to the County the following: - (1) That the District's watershed (i.e., all lands sloping into the District's water source) be designated "conservation" on an interim basis, until such time that the State Water Resources Board completes a study of the watershed and determines the exact location of the watershed as well as the system capacity.
+(A request for technical assistance has been submitted by the Falcon-Cove Beach Water Supply District.)

-(2) That the County adopt a policy that the amount of land included in t proposed "rural" designation not exceed the capacity of the District to ser future development.
+(2) That the County adopt a policy that the amount of land included in the proposed "rural" designation not exceed the capacity of the District to serve future development.

-(3) That the County take into consideration the special problems of t Falcon-Cove Beach area (including information developed as a result of t State Water Resources Board study as well as the desires of the citizens a property owners of the area), and include in the County Plan a subset policies tailored to the needs of Falcon Cove-Cove Beach residents a property owners to the same extent that the Arch Cape policies have be developed by that area's citizens.
+(3) That the County take into consideration the special problems of the Falcon-Cove Beach area (including information developed as a result of the State Water Resources Board study as well as the desires of the citizens and property owners of the area), and include in the County Plan a subset of policies tailored to the needs of Falcon Cove-Cove Beach residents and property owners to the same extent that the Arch Cape policies have been developed by that area's citizens.

-Respectfully submitted, Board of Commissioners Falcon-Cove //pach Domestic Water Supply District
+Respectfully submitted, Board of Commissioners Falcon-Cove Aleach Domestic Water Supply District

-Marvin L. Mattson '
+Marvin L. Matison (President)

-(President)